Home Owner Grant for People With Disabilities

 If you’re a person with a disability, or you live with a relative who has a disability, your property is assessed at $1,650,000 or less and you meet certain requirements, you may be eligible for the additional grant of $275 on top of the regular or basic grant of $570.
-The total grant amount for people with disabilities is $845 in the Capital Regional District, Greater Vancouver Regional District and the Fraser Valley.
+The total grant amount for people with disabilities is $845 in the Capital Regional District, Metro Vancouver Regional District and the Fraser Valley.
 For all other areas of the province, the total grant amount for people with disabilities is $1,045.

 You must pay at least $100 in property taxes before claiming the home owner grant to help fund services such as road maintenance and police protection.